markcharder/GenomicsTools/README.md

 There is one typical usage case for this script.

-	1)	-	annotation.pl --type all --contigs /path/to/contigs.fa --prot /path/to/proteins.fa --species species_name.
+	1)	annotation --type all --contigs /path/to/contigs.fa --prot /path/to/proteins.fa --species species_name.

 1) This will run Coding Quarry,  Repeat Modeler, Repeat Masker and Maker2 on the supplied contigs.
 The '--prot' option supplies a protein fasta file to maker that will be mapped to the genome using exonerate to provide protein evidence.
 This is any known high quality set of proteins.
 This could include for example reviewed proteins from SwissProt.
 The '--species' option is a species that Coding Quarry has been trained on.
 To use Coding Quarry or Maker with RNA sequencing evidence, this script should be modified.